Information & Technology

 Laptops Out of Corporate Office

 When an owner takes the laptop out of his/her office, he/she is expected to keep the laptop in hand or sight, or in a secure and locked location, at all times.
 It is the total responsibility of the owner to handle the laptop.

-Installation of unauthorized / illegal software
+Installation of unauthorised / illegal software

-(i) Employees are prohibited from installing unauthorized / illegal software on company provided laptops/computers. (ii) It is also recommended that use of the laptop/computer for personal requirements be kept to a minimum. (iii) The owner without the prior authorization of IT department shall not install any unauthorised software like messengers, chatting software or any malicious software, which may cause problems to the functioning of the laptop/computer. (iv) During the period, when the owner carries the laptop with them it should not be misused for the purpose of transferring data on to other storage devices. (v) If any co-worker was involved in any malpractice, he/she would be liable for disciplinary action from the organization. (vi) No external devices to be used to copy data from the laptop to transmit / transfer to other agencies while on work at their site unless it is absolute necessary.
+(i) Employees are prohibited from installing unauthorised / illegal software on company provided laptops/computers. (ii) It is also recommended that use of the laptop/computer for personal requirements be kept to a minimum. (iii) The owner without the prior authorisation of IT department shall not install any unauthorised software like messengers, chatting software or any malicious software, which may cause problems to the functioning of the laptop/computer. (iv) During the period, when the owner carries the laptop with them it should not be misused for the purpose of transferring data on to other storage devices. (v) If any co-worker was involved in any malpractice, he/she would be liable for disciplinary action from the organisation. (vi) No external devices to be used to copy data from the laptop to transmit / transfer to other agencies while on work at their site unless it is absolute necessary.

 Theft / Loss of Laptop or Computer

 (i) In the event of theft, the employee will be required to lodge an FIR with the concerned police station where the theft happened. (ii) User will immediately inform Human Resources Department and approach IT department with a copy of FIR for further necessary action.